ibm-cloud-docs/vpc/fs_snapshots_about.md

 Before you take a snapshot, make sure that all cached data is present on disk.
 For example, on Linux operating systems, run the `sync` command to force an immediate write of all cached data to disk.
 {: note}

 You can restore files to your share from a snapshot.
+To perform a single-file restoration, you can use native OS functions of your virtual server instance.
+Browse to the share's NFS mount target to open the `/.snapshot` directory and see the data that is contained within each snapshot of your share.

-You can also create another share with the data of the snapshot.
-For more information, see [Restoring a share from a snapshot](#fs-snapshots-restore-overview).
+You can use the snapshot to create a share as well.
+The share that you create by using a snapshot must have the same file share profile as the snapshot.
+However, you can increase the share's capacity beyond the size of the snapshot, and you can adjust the IOPS, too.
+For more information, see [Restoring a share from a snapshot](/docs/vpc?topic=vpc-fs-snapshots-restore).

 Do you want to automatically create snapshots of your {{site.data.keyword.filestorage_vpc_short}} shares?
 With Backup for VPC, you can create backup policies to schedule regular share backups.
 For more information, see [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).
 {: tip}